Uganda Civil Aviation Authority: Name change

 In July 2019, the President of Uganda signed The CAA Amendment Act 2019.
-The Parliamentary Act changed the name of the agency to Uganda Civil Aviation Authority.
+The parliamentary act changed the name of the agency to Uganda Civil Aviation Authority.

-Recognition
+Certification and recognition

 In September 2019, UCAA was awarded an international aviation award in air safety following outstanding performance in the Universal Security Audit Programme, conducted in 2017, by the International Civil Aviation Organization (ICAO).
 Uganda scored 81.8 percent in the audit, compared with the global average of 73 percent and the African and Indian Ocean (APII) states average of 58 percent, according to ICAO.